CAHLR/pyBKT/README.md

 The latest version of Python is necessary for OS X. If homebrew is installed, run the following commands to download the necessary dependencies:
 ```
-    brew install boost
-    brew install boost-python3
     brew install libomp
 ```

-Note that if you see an error about a symbol not being found when you import pyBKT.models.Model, you likely have a mismatched Boost and Python version.
-Check if libboost_pythonXX.dylib and your Python version X.X are the same (i.e. libboost_python39 and Python 3.9).

 In case this is a hassle, we provide a Conda environment that works very easily.
 Simply execute inside your base conda environment: